Albert-Gao/blog/source/_posts/how-to-create-kotlin-native-ios-project.md

 Kotlin native is a nice way to share your code between Android and iOS.
 And you can fully write an iOS app in Kotlin, and it's not like `Xamarin` which has its own convention, Kotlin Native iOS follows Apple's convention which just like write an iOS app in another language.

 At least currently when this blog is written.
 The biggest disadvantage is the toolchain.
 And the hardest part is setting up the project.
-In this blog, I'm gonna show you 2 different ways to set up the project (without `CLion`, no need to touch that at all), one is to implement everything with Kotlin Native.
+In this blog, I will show you 2 different ways to set up the project (without `CLion`, no need to touch that at all), one is to implement everything with Kotlin Native.
 The second is using Kotlin native as a lib, which generates an iOS framework for sharing the coding with existing `Swift / Obj-C` Xcode project.

 This is a very independent way, even in the future, this blog should be still valid I suppose.